 - A. Housing units to be purchased must be located within the eligible area.
-The eligible area is described as follows: "Within the unincorporated Kings County areas." - B. Housing unit types eligible for the Homebuyer Program are new or previously owned single-family residences, condominiums, or manufactured homes in mobile home parks, in common-interest developments or on a single-family lot and placed on a permanent foundation system.
+The eligible area is described as follows: "Within the Dinuba City limits." - B. Housing unit types eligible for the Homebuyer Program are new or previously owned single-family residences, condominiums, or manufactured homes in mobile home parks, in common-interest developments or on a single-family lot and placed on a permanent foundation system.
 HOME does not allow manufactured homes unless on a permanent foundation system. - C. For HOME-funded Programs, housing must be "modest", having no more than three bedrooms, two bathrooms, and a two-car garage.
-Larger homes are acceptable if necessary for the following reasons: - The family size necessitates additional bedroom(s)/bathroom(s), or;
+Larger homes are acceptable if necessary for the following reasons: - The family size necessitates additional bedroom(s)/bathroom(s), or; - A reasonable accommodation is necessary due to the family's disability (e.g. an extra bedroom for an aide).